 - Difficulty or pain when emptying the bladder

-How is endometrial cancer evaluated?
+How is endometrial cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history and symptoms.
 You will also undergo a physical exam.

 If you have symptoms of endometrial cancer, your doctor may order one or more of the following exams: